-Cicadas appear in 14 different states, in fact, billions of Cicadas from Brood X are set to burst from the soil of eastern U.S. after 17 years of being basically M.I.A.
-However, the loudest part if the life cycle would begin with the adult Cicadas leave their eggs on tree branches.
+Cicadas appear in 14 different states, in fact, billions of Cicadas from Brood X are set to burst from the soil of the eastern U.S. after 17 years of being basically M.I.A.
+However, the loudest part of the life cycle would begin with the adult Cicadas leaving their eggs on tree branches.

 Wallace added, “If you’re not from here, you won’t believe it until you see it.”

 The Tennesseean Shares Tips on Salvaging Outdoor Events

 With a few sightings already reported in Tennessee, event planners know that the trillions of cicadas that will soon emerge will impact some of the outdoor activities planned.
 Whether there is a wedding, a birthday party, or even a barbecue around the corner, the Tennessean recently posted about the ways that consumers can keep their event relaxing and enjoyable.
 Despite the loud noise that the cicadas make, outdoor events won’t completely be canceled.

 News Channel 5 Explains How Development Can Interfere